Last updated on December 5, 2022

 More info

 Deadeye Navigator is another flexible card that is widely used for combos.
-It pairs with another creature thanks to its soulbond ability, which allows you to exile that creature and bring it back to the battlefield for two mana.
+It pairs with another creature thanks to its soulbond ability and gives both of them the activated ability which allows you to exile that creature and bring it back to the battlefield for two mana.
 Peregrine Drake untaps five lands when it enters the battlefield, so each time you exile and bring it back, you get three additional mana.
 You can also swap Peregrine Drake with Palinchron or Great Whale if they suit you better.

 More info

-Most of the combos here aren’t legal in Standard, but this one is, at least for another month or so.
+Most of the combos here aren’t legal in Standard, but this one was for a while.
 You’ll need Ral, Storm Conduit, two copies of Expansion, four mana to cast them in succession, and enough mana to get the combo going.

 First, Ral needs to be on the battlefield.
 Then, cast any cheap spell (like Opt) to start the combo.
-Cast Expansion on the spell, then cast another Expansion to copy that, creating an infinite loop.
+Cast Expansion targeting Opt, then cast another Expansion to copy that, creating an infinite loop.
 Ral will deal one damage each time an instant or sorcery is cast and with infinite loops comes infinite damage.

 When talking about infinite combos, most people think about life or mana, but infinite counters are also a thing.
 Perhaps the easiest card to make this kind of combo work is Enduring Scalelord.
 It has a simple ability: whenever a creature gains a +1/+1 counter, Enduring Scalelord also gains one.

 Unless you’re playing a singleton format, you can play two of them to start an infinite loop of counters.
-And if you are playing singleton, all you need is to replicate it like with Altered Ego, Clone, etc. The loop is actually, unstoppably infinite, but you’d need to stop it eventually if you want to continue playing.
-You may just say they each have a +million/+million counters to end the madness.
+And if you are playing singleton, all you need is to replicate it like with Altered Ego, Clone, etc. The loop is infinite, and thanks to the word “may” on this card you can just say they each have 11 million +1/+1 counters to end the madness.

 More info

-Yore-Tiller Nephilim, Medomai the Ageless, and Viscera Seer
+#14.
+Yore-Tiller Nephilim + Medomai the Ageless + Viscera Seer

 This is one of those combos that give you infinite turns, but it’s kinda tricky.
-The combo is built around Yore-Tiller Nephilim, Medomai the Ageless, and Viscera Seer (or any creature with a sacrifice a creature ability).
-Medomai has an incredible ability which allows you to take an extra turn if it deals combat damage to a player, but it can’t be declared attacker during the extra turn.
+The combo is built around the non-green nephilim, Yore-Tiller Nephilim, Medomai the Ageless, and Viscera Seer (or any creature with a sacrifice a creature ability).
+Medomai has an incredible ability that allows you to take an extra turn if it deals combat damage to a player, but it can’t be declared attacker during the extra turn.

 So, you sacrifice Medomai with Viscera Seer’s ability during your extra turn and attack with Yore-Tiller Nephilim, which brings Medomai back to the battlefield, tapped and attacking.
 Since Medomai will once again hit your opponent, you get another turn.
 You can repeat this as long as you want.
 You should keep in mind that Medomai has to hit your opponent for you to get that extra turn.
 You can use something like Sleep to tap your opponent’s creatures or Deepchannel Mentor so it can’t be blocked.

-Selvala, Heart of the Wilds and Freed from the Real
+#13.
+Selvala, Heart of the Wilds + Freed from the Real

 More info

 Grand Architect and Pili-Pala is used by a lot of players in various formats and is perhaps the most commonly known infinite mana combo.
-When you activate Grand Architect’s first ability, Pili-Pala becomes a blue creature and, with the Architect’s second ability, you can tap it for two colorless mana.
-You can then use Pili-Pala’s ability with this two mana to gain one mana of any color and repeat the loop as many times you want.
+When you activate Grand Architect’s first activated ability, Pili-Pala becomes a blue creature and, with the Architect’s second activated ability, you can tap Pili-Pala for two colorless mana.
+You can then use Pili-Pala’s untap ability with these two colorless mana to gain one mana of any color and repeat the loop as many times as you want.

 More info

-This one is both an infinite mana and infinite token combo.
-If you have Riku of Two Reflections on the field, when you play Palinchron, you can choose to copy it.
-Since Palinchron untaps all of your lands, you can then return it to your hand with its ability and play it again to make an infinite number of tokens.
-If you have seven lands, you’ll also spend six mana to gain seven mana each turn, providing you with infinite mana.
+This one is both an infinite mana and an infinite token combo.
+You need at least seven lands with access to nine in blue and at least one green .
+Ensure you have Riku of Two Reflections on the field, when you play Palinchron, choose to copy the Illusion.
+Since Palinchron untaps up to seven of your lands, you can then use four of that mana to return it to your hand with its activated ability and play it again to make an infinite number of tokens and infinite mana.

 More info

 It might take a while to put this combo in place, but if your opponent doesn’t stop it in time, you get both infinite life and damage.
-Sorin, Vengeful Bloodlord provides your creatures with lifelink during your turn and Famished Paladin can untap whenever you gain life.
-All you need is to equip him with a simple Sorcerer's Wand and he can deal damage and untap for infinite damage (and life, as if it matters at this point).
-It’s reasonably cheap, so you can use it competitively.
+Sorin, Vengeful Bloodlord provides your creatures with lifelink during your turn and Famished Paladin untaps whenever you gain life.
+All you need is to equip the vampire knight with a simple Sorcerer's Wand and it can deal damage and untap for infinite damage (and life, as if it matters at this point).

 More info